Cemetech: Cemetech and Color Graphing Calculators

-In November 2012, Cemetech became one of the primary news sources introducing TI's new TI-84 Plus C Silver Edition, TI-84 Plus CE and Casio's fx-CP400 graphing calculators.
+In November 2012, Cemetech became one of the primary news sources introducing TI's new TI-84 Plus C Silver Edition and Casio's fx-CP400 graphing calculators.
 Both devices were released in Q2 2013, and brought large color screens to their respective models.
 Cemetech's revelations about the two devices were widely quoted by popular online technology news outlets.

 Controversy and Criticism

-Early in its history, Cemetech became embroiled in drama, disrupting the Texas Instruments calculator hobbyist scene, partly stemming from a premature announcement of the Doors CS project.
-Various community members spoofed user accounts in an attempt to further discredit Cemetech.
-Cemetech's growth and gradual gain in reputation resolved these initial bumps but in recent years have introduced a tension between the site and fellow community site Omnimaga, occasionally spawning backlash from one or both sites.
 In early 2011, Cemetech's members took a vocal stand against Texas Instruments' educational division for the TI-Nspire CX graphing calculator to be introduced in Spring 2011, calling on community members to "ignore the Nspire CX and get a [...]
 Prizm" from TI competitor Casio.
 While much of the hobbyist community agreed with the letter or spirit of the proclamation, a discussion between teachers and community members on a semi-official TI-Nspire discussion group prompted criticism of Cemetech's attitude as contrary to the purpose of TI's calculators, exemplified in "[o]ne thing that [...] is NOT wrong is TI's refusal to make the NSpire a platform for Doom or Quake or any other distraction that kids enjoy.
 These things may be fun, but they aren't about learning math".